Cameron Heights IB Courses: Assessment Components

 This graphic provides a summary of all the Cameron Heights IB Assessments for the DP: CHCI IB Assessments – Graphic

 Each IB course has an element of internal assessment.
 These are tasks that are evaluated and recorded by our IB teachers, based on IB rubrics and requirements.
 These evaluations are then sent to a series of IB moderators, who are experienced IB teachers around the world, who double and triple-check the evaluation and then they award the final grades for the internal assessment tasks.

 Each IB course has an element of external assessment.
 These are tasks that are evaluated by external examiners and moderators, who are usually expert IB teachers around the world.
-Parkdale teachers do not mark any of the external assessments.
+Cameron Heights teachers do not mark any of the external assessments for our own students, but we do have IB Examiners on staff who would be assigned assessments from other schools around the world.
 Examiners are also moderated by other IB moderators, who double and triple-check the evaluation, and they award the final grades for the external assessments.
 The external assessment element for most courses is a set of examinations that are written in May of the gr 12 year.

 These exams are standardized so that each student in every IB World School writes the same exam papers.
 Standardization is a crucial component of IB assessments, and this ensures that schools are held accountable for coverage of material.
 To that end, Cameron Heights IB teachers all attend IB Training, and frequently dialog with other IB teachers, through roundtables and the IBO’s Online Curriculum Centre, about curriculum, resources, and assessment practises.

 IB 1-7 Scale